Tom Hood: Biography

 Hood was born at Lake House, Leytonstone, England, the son of the poet Thomas Hood and his wife Jane (née Reynolds) (1791–1846).
-His older sister was the children's writer, Frances Freeling Broderip.
+His elder sister was the children's writer Frances Freeling Broderip.
 After attending University College School and Louth Grammar School, he entered Pembroke College, Oxford, in 1853.
 There he studied for the Church and passed all the examinations for the degree of BA, but did not graduate.

 At Oxford, he wrote his Farewell to the Swallows (1853) and Pen and Pencil Pictures (1854).
 He began to write for the Liskeard Gazette in 1856, and edited that paper in 1858 and 1859.
 In 1861 he wrote Quips and Cranks, and Daughters of King Daher, and other Poems.
 The next year, he published Loves of Tom Tucker and Little Bo-Peep, a Rhyming Rigmarole, followed in 1864 by Vere Vereker's Vengeance, a Sensation, and in 1865 by Jingles and Jokes for the Little Folks.
 His novels included A Disputed Inheritance (1863), A Golden Heart (1867), The Lost Link (1868), Captain Masters's Children (1865), and Love and Valour (1872).
 In 1866 he translated Ernest L'Épine's La Légende de Croquemitaine.

 He also wrote two books on English verse composition, several children's books (in conjunction with his sister, Frances Freeling Broderip), and a body of magazine and journal articles.
-Hood drew with considerable facility, and illustrated several of his father's comic verses, some of which were collected in his father's book, Precocious Piggy.
+Hood drew with considerable facility, and illustrated several of his father's comic verses, some of which were collected in his father's book Precocious Piggy.

 Meanwhile, in 1860, the younger Hood obtained a position in the War Office, which he served for five years.
-In 1865 he left the War Office when selected as editor of Fun Magazine, a Victorian weekly magazine which became very popular under his direction.
+In 1865 he left the War Office when selected as editor of Fun, a Victorian weekly magazine which became very popular under his direction.
 In 1867, he first issued Tom Hood's Comic Annual, not to be confused with the similarly-named Comic Annual that had been published in 1830 through 1842 by his father, the senior Thomas Hood (who, by then, had already died).

 In private life, Hood's geniality and sincere friendliness secured him the affection and esteem of a wide circle of acquaintance.
 Some of these friends became contributors to his publications.
 For example, he befriended the dramatist W. S. Gilbert and the American journalist Ambrose Bierce, both frequent contributors to Fun.
 Hood wrote the burlesque, Robinson Crusoe; or, The Injun Bride and the Injured Wife (1867), together with Gilbert, H. J. Byron, H. S. Leigh and Arthur Sketchley.
 Hood's Fun gang also included playwright Thomas W. Robertson, among others.

-Hood's first wife, Susan, (on occasion called "Mrs Tom"), died in 1873, at the age of only thirty-seven.
-He married Justine Rudolphine Charotton (b.
-1844/5) on 15 August 1874, only a few months before his own death.
+Hood's first wife, Susan (on occasion called "Mrs Tom"), died in 1873, at the age of only thirty-seven.
+He married Justine Rudolphine Charotton (born 1844/5) on 15 August 1874, only a few months before his own death.

-Hood died suddenly in his cottage at Peckham Rye, Surrey on 20 November 1874 and was buried in Nunhead cemetery.
+Hood died suddenly in his cottage at Peckham Rye, Surrey, on 20 November 1874 and was buried in Nunhead cemetery.